Ricardo Maduro

-Ricardo Rodolfo Maduro Joest (born 20 April 1946 in Panama) is a Honduran economist and politician who served as 34th President of Honduras from 27 January 2002 to 27 January 2006.
-A member of the National Party, Maduro was previously chairman of the Central Bank of Honduras.
-He graduated from The Lawrenceville School (where he was awarded the Lawrenceville Medal, Lawrenceville's highest award to alumni) and later Stanford University.
+Ricardo Rodolfo Maduro Joest (born 20 April 1946 in Panama) is a Honduran politician who served as President of Honduras from 2002 to 2006.
+A member of the National Party of Honduras (PNH), Maduro was previously chairman of the Central Bank of Honduras.
 Maduro is a member of the Levy-Maduro family whose roots go through Portugal, the Netherlands and the Netherlands Antilles.

-Life and career

-Maduro is of Jewish descent.
-His first marriage to Miriam Andréu produced three daughters and a son, Ricardo Ernesto, who was kidnapped at age 25 on 23 April 1997.
-Ricardo Ernesto's body was discovered two days later.
-His death inspired Maduro to aspire to the presidency and gave him the popularity that allowed him to first register and then be elected as a presidential candidate, in spite of a constitutional ban on those not born in Honduras from becoming President.

-President of Honduras (2002-2006)
+Early life and education

+Maduro was born on 20 April 1946 in Panama.

+He is a member of the Levy-Maduro family whose roots go through Portugal, the Netherlands and the Netherlands Antilles, and is of Jewish descent.

+He studied at the Lawrenceville School, and later Stanford University.

+Career

+He was a general manager of Xerox in Honduras.